Chunnel

 - Check the current prices on our website

 The Channel Tunnel is the quickest and most environmentally friendly way to travel to Europe by car.
-You first drive your car to Folkestone, where you can then board the train from a car platform.
-After a short train journey, you'll be in France!
+We got a real-time interactive timetable setup for you!

 LeShuttle is operated by Getlink (formerly Eurotunnel).
 These trains shuttle back and forth between Folkestone and Calais, catering to travellers with motorized vehicles.
-You can also transport your bicycle through the Channel Tunnel using this service.
+You can also transport your bicycle through the Chunnel using this service.

-Bringing your dog on the train to Europe
+Bringing your pets on the train to Europe

-Would you like to take your dog to the Netherlands or France via the Channel Tunnel?
+Would you like to take your pet (dog, cat or ferret) to the Netherlands or France via the Channel Tunnel?
 It's possible!
 Just make sure you are well-informed about and comply with all the rules and requirements.
-Failing to do so may prevent your dog from boarding the train.
+Failing to do so may prevent your pet from boarding the train.

 Ferry to France as an alternative to the train

 A good alternative to the car train to France is the ferry!
-Ferry services between Dover – Calais and Dover –ย Dunkirk are generally more budget-friendly, though the travel duration is considerably longer.
-Read here too whether the Ferry or the Channel Tunnel is the best route.
+Ferry services between Dover-Calais and Dover-Dunkirk are generally more budget-friendly, though the travel duration is considerably longer.
+Read more here to decide whether the Ferry or the Channel Tunnel is the best option for you.

 About the Channel Tunnel